vdsabev/overstate/README.md

       <button onclick={model.up}>+</button>
     </div>
 });
-// Or `app({...}, container);` - you can pass a custom DOM
-// element to render into, otherwise it's `document.body`.
-// ...
 // You're welcome.
 Remember I helped you get rich 💰
 ```

+Notice that all functions in the model are bound to the correct context, so you can write `onclick={model.up}` instead of `onclick={() => model.up()}`.
+Neat 👌

 The `app` function is a very thin layer on top of Derpy to reduce boilerplate.

+You can pass a custom DOM element to render into as the second argument, which is `document.body` by default.

-It also adds a custom `store.destroy()` method to unsubscribe from rendering, effectively "destroying" your app, although the store will work just the same.
+It also adds a `store.destroy()` method to unsubscribe from rendering, effectively "destroying" your app, although the store will still work just fine.

-Calling `app` uses `requestAnimationFrame` by default to throttle rendering.
+`app` uses `requestAnimationFrame` by default to throttle rendering.
 Alternatively, provide your own function in `app({ throttle: ... })`.
 Look at you, smartypants! 🦉

 ## FAQs
 ### So this is cool, where can I find out more?